SPT-Mod-Dev/SPT-Mod-Dev/README.md

 #### Japan
  - Removed a bunch of noob-trap focuses
- - Removed the Non-Aligned focus branch
+ - Disabled the Non-Aligned focus branch
  - Locked the 'Ministry of Colonial Affairs' focus, the 'Ichioku Isshin' focus and the focuses below 'Fund the RIKEN Institute' until March 1st 1941
  - Added a decision to annex Siam
     - Removed the occupy Siam focus
  - Added 32 oil to Kanto

 #### Spain
  - Idea 'La Division Azul':